 2. Mobile site is a separate m.example.com subdomain with thinner content

-3. Structured data only on desktop template
+3. Structured data only on the desktop template (or pointing at desktop URLs)

 6. Robots meta or canonical differs across viewports